amplience/dc-demostore-core/README.md

   - OWN README: Own Account: What do you need to configure your own Amplience Instance:
     - What are the dependencies / pre-requisites: Own Sandbox, configure to that
       - Deploy to get APP URL
-      - Packages - AMP-RSA-CLI etc
+      - Packages - dc-demostore-CLI etc
       - What account information do you need and where do you get it (hub ID, etc)
       - Pointing the FE to yours - Deployment Variable or Local env variable after automation has run